 Nevertheless, Joel got an audio course to learn the basics.
 The best parts of the trip were off the beaten track, in little villages where almost nobody spoke any English.

 The misconception that everyone everywhere speaks English is one of many that can get in the way of the perfect trip.
 Personal-injury attorney Stephen Boutros recently discovered another one: A hotel’s “lowest available room rate” isn’t necessarily so.
 He discovered that by entering “hotel promo code” in Google you can find codes that will reduce your rate by as much as 30 percent.

-Thirteen getaways for 2013 January 1, 2013Posted by Tracy in : Uncategorized , add a comment Now that we’ve all survived the end of the world, it’s time to celebrate – and what better way than with a fantastic journey into the unknown?
+Thirteen getaways for 2013 January 1, 2013Posted by Tracy in : Uncategorized , 1 comment so far Now that we’ve all survived the end of the world, it’s time to celebrate – and what better way than with a fantastic journey into the unknown?
 Here are 13 destinations to consider.

 1. Riviera Maya – It’s not too late to celebrate the end of the Mayan calendar at the AAA Five Diamond Grand Velas Riviera Maya.
 It’s Virtuoso’s pick for World’s Best Spa, inspired by ancient cultures.
 That, with its Caribbean vistas, would be enough.
 But Grand Velas also embraces an authentically eco-friendly philosophy. rivieramaya.grandvelas.com/

 2. Upstate New York – What could be a better escape from the brutal Houston summer than a seven-story Victorian castle on a cliff overlooking the Hudson Valley?
 Idle away the hours in the spa or roam the 5,300-acre Mohonk Preserve; enjoy horseback riding, golfing, biking, carriage rides and old-fashioned lawn games. mohonk.com